-WooCommerce features many extensions and add-ons available through WordPress, many of which are free, many of which come with a small one-time sum, and with others charging a monthly fee.
+WooCommerce features many extensions and add-ons available through WordPress, many of which are free, many of which come with a small one-time sum, and others charging a monthly fee.
 This all provides great adaptability for your eCommerce store.

-WooCommerce is free, but boasts a seemingly endless range of features when you utilize third-party extensions for your eCommerce website.
+WooCommerce is free but boasts a seemingly endless range of features when you utilize third-party extensions for your eCommerce website.
 As mentioned previously, these add-ons can be free, but some may require a monthly or one-off fee.

-Communications features range from being completely free to as much as $328 per year, SEO can be handled for free but may cost $89 per year, and security can again be free or incur a rate of up to $300 per year.
+Communications features range from being completely free to as much as $328 per year, eCommerce SEO can be handled for free but may cost $89 per year, and security can again be free or incur a rate of up to $300 per year.

 Your WooCommerce eCommerce platform allows you to sell products online but must be complemented by an effective marketing strategy.
-Expert web development agencies like Catapult Revenue can help you build your online presence through search engine optimization and other forms of online outreach, which can range anywhere from $2,500 per month to $15,000 per month depending on your company’s needs.
+Expert web development agencies like Catapult Revenue can help you build your online presence through Search Engine Optimization and other forms of online outreach, which can range anywhere from $2,500 per month to $15,000 per month, depending on your company’s needs.

-The total cost of your website is the sum of your eCommerce plan, monthly hosting bills, and your marketing expenditure including eCommerce SEO.
+The total cost of your website is the sum of your eCommerce plan, monthly hosting bills, and your marketing expenditure, including eCommerce SEO.

 The average cost of an eCommerce website probably won’t mean much to you.
 Every website is different, and every company has its own specific needs.
 Catapult Revenue is an eCommerce marketing agency and web development specialist offering customized services and a long-term commitment to your brand and vision.

-As a full service agency, we offer eCommerce marketing tailored towards your needs, taking all SEO tasks off your hand and putting your products in front of potential customers in your preferred markets.
+As a full-service agency, we offer eCommerce marketing tailored towards your needs, taking all SEO tasks off your hand and putting your products in front of potential customers in your preferred markets.
 The cost of your site will depend entirely on the intended reach of your business, the functionality you require, and how much marketing you need.
-Your eCommerce platform charges a fixed monthly fee and our agency assigns talented developers and web experts to your project for a monthly fee.
+Your eCommerce platform charges a fixed monthly fee, and our agency assigns talented developers and web experts to your project for a monthly fee.

 Our commitment to your brand’s long-term success is what makes the eCommerce website design cost so worth it.

-The more products in your store, the more filters are required.
+The more products in your online store, the more filters are required.
 Customers need an efficient way of filtering through products to find the ones they want.
 It may also determine the general style and layout of your site.

-If you own a clothing store, you know exactly what this means!
+If you own a clothing eCommerce store, you know exactly what this means!
 Special attributes for products allow customers on e-commerce websites to choose between different variations of one product, from color and size to design and fabric.
 As we mentioned above, functionality and programming fees are tied to these features.

 Your eCommerce digital marketing and web development agency will also need to know your shipping options for each of your products, so it can be built to allow customers to choose the right options and to integrate a line of communication between your business and its shipping systems.